MicrosoftDocs/PowerShell-Docs/dsc/lnxServiceResource.md

-# PowerShell Desired State Configuration nxService Resource
+# DSC for Linux nxService Resource

-The __nxService__ resource in Windows PowerShell Desired State Configuration (DSC) provides a mechanism to manage services on a Linux node.
+The **nxService** resource in PowerShell Desired State Configuration (DSC) provides a mechanism to manage services on a Linux node.

 ## Syntax

 ```
 nxService <string> #ResourceName